 The Stair of the Doomed: cursed beauty on the Palmaria Island

-The archipelago of La Spezia includes – with its three small islands – more than one reason of charm and interest.
-The Palmaria Island, which already can be appreciated for its beautiful clear waters and wildlife, is an excellent destination not only for swimming, but also for those who love hiking.
-Among the various paths that cross the island’s surface, one has a special and “cursed” story: the Stair of the doomed.
+The archipelago of La Spezia includes- with its three islands – more than one reason for charm and interest.
+Palmaria Island, which already can be appreciated for its beautiful clear waters and wildlife, is an excellent destination not only for swimming but also for those who love hiking.
+Among the various paths that cross the island’s surface, one has a special and “cursed" story: the Stair of the doomed.

 The Stair of the Doomed: up the steps for punishment